 Athletics Clubs In Northern Ireland

-There are over ninety clubs currently affiliated to Athletics Northern Ireland.
+There are over 100 clubs currently affiliated to Athletics Northern Ireland.

 Club Affiliation & Registrations